Day - 1

 Day - 3

-Then a short train ride and walk takes us to the famous Gekkei-kan Sake Brewery.
+Location: Kyoto - This morning, head will your small group to Kyoto’s famed Fushimi Inari Shrine – known throughout the world as the ‘Path of the Red Gates.’
+Take time to appreciate the quieter corners of the shrine, and if you are feeling fit, a walk to the halfway point provides stunning city views.
+Continue with a short train ride and walk to the renowned Gekkei-kan Sake Brewery.
 With centuries of local history built into its beautiful wooden halls, Gekkei-kan is considered Japan’s industry leader in both the tradition and innovation of sake creation.
 A visit to the brewery and museum cover every aspect of sake creation – with full-scale historical artefacts in abundance and a chance to taste different types of sake at the end of your visit.
 The shop is also fully stocked with some of Japan’s finest sake should you wish to bring some back home with you!

 Day - 4

 Location: Nara - Kyoto - Today you will take a day trip to the city of Nara (approximately 1 hour from Kyoto).
-With eight World Heritage sites, Nara is second only to Kyoto as a fountain of Japan's cultural legacy.
+With eight World Heritage-listed sites, Nara is second only to Kyoto as a fountain of Japan's cultural legacy.
 While here you’ll visit Todaiji Temple, with friendly wild deer roaming freely in the park around it.
-You’ll also visit the Kasuga Taisha (Kasuga Grand Shrine), Nara's most celebrated shrine.
+Also visit the Kasuga Taisha (Kasuga Grand Shrine) – Nara's most celebrated shrine.
 Kasuga Taisha is famous for its lanterns, which have been donated by worshipers.
-They symbolise a guiding light for 3,000 Kasuga shrines throughout the country.
+They symbolise a guiding light for 3000 Kasuga shrines throughout the country.
 Hundreds of bronze lanterns can be found hanging from the buildings, while as many stone lanterns line its approaches.
-The lanterns are only lit twice a year during two Lantern Festivals, one in early February and one in mid August.
+The lanterns are only lit twice a year during two lantern festivals, one in early February and one in mid August.
 Return to Kyoto for the evening, which is free for your own rest or exploration.
 Perhaps find a theatre putting on shows of Noh or enjoy some traditional maiko dancing, kabuki or bunraku puppetry.

 Day - 5

-Location: Himeji - Hiroshima - As you speed south to Hiroshima on Japan’s impressive bullet train, you’ll stop en route at Japan’s most impressive samurai castle at Himeji.
+Location: Himeji – Hiroshima - As you speed south to Hiroshima on Japan’s impressive bullet train, you’ll stop en route at Japan’s most impressive samurai castle at Himeji.
 The building, which has survived earthquakes and war since the mid-16th century, was restored to its full glory in 2015.
 The moats, baileys, towers and walled alleyways were ingeniously designed to trick attackers – perhaps so intimidatingly that they were never in fact tested.
 Explore the castle that was once home to over 10,000 samurai families and look out over the castle grounds and the city below from the seventh floor.
-Continue on to Hiroshima, the city indelibly connected with World War II and the atomic bomb.
+Continue on to Hiroshima.

 Day - 6